Python utilities for reading WARC and CDX files and converting WARC files to CDX files, developed by David Bern. No documentation.

 Python software providing Wayback-like access and optional archiving proxy functionality for live web content, developed by Ilya Kreymer.
 Includes enhancements for higher-fidelity replay of complex dynamic websites, and it is natively Memento-compliant.

-Python software for Windows and OS X for local Wayback-like access to archived web content, developed by Ilya Kreymer.
+Electron software for Linux, OS X, and Windows for local Wayback-like access to archived web content, developed by Ilya Kreymer.

 Blacklight and Ruby-on-Rails software leveraging a fork of the webarchive-discovery indexer to provide keyword searching and faceting in an integrated user interface, developed by the Web Archives for Historical Research Group.